twalker/cilite/readme.md

 cilite
 ======

-An [Arduino](http://www.arduino.cc/) build status light for use in with continious integration.
+An [Arduino](http://www.arduino.cc/) build status light for use within a continious integration workflow.

 It polls [Jenkins](http://jenkins-ci.org/) for the status of the last build and changes an rgb led light color: